react-backoffice/backoffice/README.md

 * `title: string`, label of field
 * `width: ENUM('small' | 'mid' | 'full')`, default: `full`
 * `value: string | string[]`, default value of a field
-* `required: boolean`, is filling this field required, default: false
+* `isRequired: boolean`, is filling this field required, default: false
 * `validators: ENUM('date', 'machinereadable')[]`, validate a field’s input value
 * `isVisible: boolean`, should element be visible?
 * `options: string[]`, options of a field of type `select`